1iveowl/Simple-Http-Listener-PCL/README.md

  - `HttpListener.StopUdpListener();`
  - `HttpListener.StopUdpMultiCastListener();`

-To respond to an incoming Http Request is easy too and look something like this:
+To respond to an incoming Http Request is easy too and will look something like this:
 ```cs
 using HttpListener = SimpleHttpServer.Service.HttpListener;